channdethsok/channdethsok.github.io/content/resume/index.md

 *Tech: EDA, PCA, scoring, visualization*

 **Explaining Math Gaps** (Collège de France, Nov 2022–May 2023)
-Analyzed determinants of math performance among French students using panel data.
+The primary objective of this project is to investigate the possible determinants of mathematics performance gaps among French students.
+By leveraging data from the Direction de l'Évaluation, de la Prospective et de la Performance (DEPP) panel related to Premier Degré, we aim to identify key factors influencing academic outcomes in mathematics.
 *Tech: EDA, regression, visualization*

 ---